 This document is based on information and opinions which Generali Investments Europe S.p.A.
 Società di gestione del risparmio considers as reliable.
 However, no representation or warranty, expressed or implied, is made that such information or opinions are accurate or complete.
 Generali Investments Europe S.p.A.
 Società di gestione del risparmio, periodically updating the contents of this document, relieves itself from any responsability concerning mistakes or omissions and shall not be considered responsible in case of possible changes or losses related to the improper use of the information herein provided.
 Opinions expressed in this document represent only the judgment of Generali Investments Europe S.p.A.
 Società di gestione del risparmio and may be subject to any change without notification.
-They do not constitute an orfer, solicitation or recommendation to buy or to sell financial instruments.
-Generali Investments Europe S.p.A.
-Società di gestione del risparmio is not liable for any investment decision based on this document.
+They do not constitute an evaluation of any strategy or any investment in financial instruments.
+This document does not constitute an offer, solicitation or recommendation to buy or to sell financial instruments.
 Generali Investments Europe S.p.A.
 Società di gestione del risparmio may have taken, and may in the future take, investment decisions for the portfolios it manages which are contrary to the views expressed herein.
 Any reproduction, total or partial, of this document is prohibited without prior consent of Generali Investments Europe S.p.A.
 Società di gestione del risparmio.